Bossiaea dasycarpa: Description

 Bossiaea dasycarpa is a prostrate or low-lying shrub that typically grows to a height of up to about 40 cm and has hairy stems.
 The leaves are narrow oblong to narrow elliptic, 10–20 mm long and 3–7 mm wide on a petiole 1.5–4 mm long with triangular stipules 1.5–3 mm long at the base.
 The flowers are arranged singly or in small groups on longer branchlets, each flower on a hairy pedicel 5–30 mm long with a bract 1.0–1.5 mm long.
 The sepals are about 4–5 mm long with lance-shaped bracteoles 2–3 mm long at the base of the sepal tube but that sometimes fall off as the flower opens.
 The petals are yellow, often with red on the back, the standard petal is up to about 10 mm long and slightly longer than the wings and keel, the keel with a red tip.
-Flowering occurs in mid to late spring and the fruit is an narrow oblong pod 20–30 mm long.
+Flowering occurs in mid to late spring and the fruit is a narrow oblong pod 20–30 mm long.